ReevesA1/ansible-bootstrap/README1.md

 ### First step
 - CHANGE PC NAME!!!!
 - If Runing Windows in Paralles Turn Off All Sharing with mac (so icons dont show up on desktop).
+- Make sure System is fully updated
-- Setup terminal with powershell 7 and take a snapshot
+- If a virtual machine good time to take a snapshot

 ### Set Executation Policy (to allow execution of scripts)
 `Set-ExecutionPolicy -Scope CurrentUser RemoteSigned`